Robert Forde 1875Back to List

-Robert Forde was born on the 29th of August in 1875 to George Forde and Charity Payne of Moviddy, Co.
-Cork.
-At the age of 16, Robert joined the Royal Navy, eventually earning the rank and title of Petty Officer First Class.
+Robert Forde was born on the 29th of August 1875 to George Forde and Charity Payne of Moviddy in County Cork.